Eigenvalues of Cayley graphs: Introduction

 Perfect state transfer in graphs is an important concept that arises from quantum computing.
 In general, it is challenging to construct graphs admitting perfect state transfer or prove the existence of perfect state transfer in a graph.
-In section \ref{sec:pst} we will survey recent results on perfect state transfer in several families of Cayley graphs along with related results on the periodicity of such graphs.
+In Section \ref{sec:pst} we will survey recent results on perfect state transfer in several families of Cayley graphs along with related results on the periodicity of such graphs.
+We will also review recent results on pretty good state transfer in a few families of Cayley graphs.

 A number of distance-regular graphs (and in particular strongly regular graphs) are known to be Cayley graphs.
-In section \ref{sec:drCay} we will review some results on distance-regular Cayley graphs.
-This discussion will be continued in section \ref{subsec:srnCay}, where we will review several results on strongly regular $n$-Cayley graphs, where $n \ge 2$.
-In section \ref{sec:genCay} we will discuss a few notions of generalized Cayley graphs, including $n$-Cayley graphs, Cayley sum graphs and group-subgroup pair graphs, with a focus on their eigenvalues.
+In Section \ref{sec:drCay} we will review some results on distance-regular Cayley graphs.
+This discussion will be continued in Section \ref{subsec:srnCay}, where we will review several results on strongly regular $n$-Cayley graphs, where $n \ge 2$.
+In Section \ref{sec:genCay} we will discuss a few notions of generalized Cayley graphs, including $n$-Cayley graphs, Cayley sum graphs and group-subgroup pair graphs, with a focus on their eigenvalues.

-In section \ref{sec:diCay} we will give a brief account of results on eigenvalues of directed Cayley graphs.
-We will conclude this paper in section \ref{sec:miscell} with some miscellaneous results, including results on eigenvalues of random Cayley graphs, distance eigenvalues of Cayley graphs, eigenvalues of mixed Cayley graphs, etc.
+In Section \ref{sec:diCay} we will give a brief account of results on eigenvalues of directed Cayley graphs.
+In Section \ref{sec:miscell} we will mention a number of miscellaneous results, including results on eigenvalues of random Cayley graphs, distance eigenvalues of Cayley graphs, eigenvalues of mixed Cayley graphs, etc. We will conclude this paper in Section \ref{sec:open} with a collection of open problems and research topics.